WeibingChen/java-scripting-rhino-jdk8/README.md

 ### About javax-scripting

 When you go to java.net to get [scripting project](https://java.net/projects/Scripting), you will find it closed.
-However, there are some mirror on github: https://github.com/scijava/javax-scripting This fork is a mod to build JSR-223 engine with JDK8 guided by the post on openjdk.java.net
+However, there are some mirror on github and this project forked on https://github.com/scijava/javax-scripting This fork is a mod to build JSR-223 engine with JDK8 guided by the post on openjdk.java.net

 ### rhino engine from mozilla